ge-high-assurance/RACK/rack-box/README.md

 <!-- markdownlint-disable line-length -->

-# RACK-box
+# How to build rack-box images

-This README is for RACK developers and RACK-in-a-Box power users who want to build their own rack-box images instead of downloading already-built images from our [Docker Hub](https://hub.docker.com/repository/docker/gehighassurance/rack-box) or [GitHub Releases](https://github.com/ge-high-assurance/RACK/releases) pages.
+This README is for RACK developers and RACK-in-a-Box power users who want to build their own rack-box images manually instead of downloading already-built images from our [Docker Hub](https://hub.docker.com/repository/docker/gehighassurance/rack-box) or [GitHub Releases](https://github.com/ge-high-assurance/RACK/releases) pages.
-Note that these already-built images were built automatically by our RACK repository's continuous integration and release workflows.
-Please see these [workflows](../.github/workflows) for the most up to date way to build rack-box images since this README may be out of date.
+Note that our RACK repository's continuous integration and release workflows built these rak-box images automatically.
+Please see these [workflows](../.github/workflows) for the most up to date way to build rack-box images since the instructions in this README may be out of date.

 ## Environment variables needed before building